The PH Certificate is offered in two formats:

 Application Process and Requirements for Admissions

-- Include at least two letters of references from former faculty, employers, and/or colleagues.
+- Three references with at least one from a former faculty, the others from employers, and/or colleagues.

 - A personal statement covering academic background and career goals.

 international students are required to first contact the International Student and Scholar Services office before proceeding with the application and admissions process.

 TOEFL or IELTS score must be submitted and a minimum score must be met before an admission decision can be rendered.
 Requirements can be found here.